 - Escalation to Chief Executive or similar director

-- Formal mediation process, either using the regulatory bodies or a jointly appointed mediator according to the terms of the contract
+- Formal mediation process, either using NHS England or a jointly appointed mediator according to the terms of the contract

-- Expert determination (more commonly known as arbitration), again using the regulatory bodies or an appointed expert
+- Expert determination (more commonly known as arbitration), again using NHS England or an appointed third party expert, for example CEDR

 We have a wide range of experience in helping clients navigate through this process while maintaining good relations.
 We can also help clients with a similar process where disputes arise before the signing of a contract.
 We can offer our services in a range of different ways: